 What was once nothing but a whistle stop on the Chicago and Northwestern Railway has become one of the largest communities in Chicagoland.
 Back in the whistle stop days, child custody matters were relatively straightforward.
 In the 1800s, women had very few legal rights in Illinois.
 Things are much different now.
 Today, the best interests of the children, as opposed to the best interests of the parents, is the controlling principle.

-The diligent Palatine child custody lawyers at Delaney Heckman work hard to stay on top of the latest family law changes in Illinois.
+The diligent Palatine child custody lawyers at Andrea Heckman Law work hard to stay on top of the latest family law changes in Illinois.
 That includes new laws and new court cases which interpret them.
 Our diligence helps us provide effective solutions for our clients.
 These solutions uphold the basic principles of the law without sacrificing your legal and financial rights.